sitrox/schemacop/README_V3.md

 Where:

-* local schemas: Defined by using the DSL method? `scm`
+* local schemas: Defined by using the DSL method `scm`
 * context schemas: Defined in the current context using `context.schema`
 * global schemas: Defined in a ruby file in the load path

 ### Rails applications

-In Rails applications, your schemas are automatically eager-laoded from the load path `'app/schemas'` when your application is started.
+In Rails applications, your schemas are automatically eager-loaded from the load path `'app/schemas'` when your application is started, unless your application is running in the `DEVELOPMENT` environment.
+In the `DEVELOPMENT` environment, schemas are loaded each time when they are used, and as such you can make changes to your external schemas without having to restart the server each time.

 After starting your application, you can reference them like normally defined reference schemas, with the name being relative to the load path.